-- All projects must be reviewed prior to start. - Projects over 1 acre must include post-construction BMPs. - Inspections are an important tool to catch problems before they result in regulatory enforcement. - Main goal is to ensure that pollutants are not contaminating receiving waters or MS4. - Best if potential pollutants can be kept on-site! - It is cheaper to implement BMPs than pay the regulatory fine. - Be familiar with construction documents, Harbor's SWMP programs, City and County of Honolulu BMP manual, and BMP Guide.
+- All projects must be reviewed prior to start. - Projects over 1 acre must include post-construction BMPs. - Inspections are an important tool to catch problems before they result in regulatory enforcement. - Main goal is to ensure that pollutants are not contaminating receiving waters or MS4. - Best if potential pollutants can be kept on-site! - Be familiar with construction documents, Harbor's SWMP programs, City and County of Honolulu BMP manual, and Storm Water BMP Guide. - Keep up the good housekeeping practices